TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2018.md

 ## Registration Fees

-**In Person Attendees:  $60.00.**  Includes Continental Breakfast, Lunch and Conference Materials.
-Meals include options for vegetarian/vegan diets.
+**In Person Attendees:  SOLD OUT 10/5/2018**  Livestrem tickets are still available.

 **Livestream Attendance: $40.00.**  Includes login information for one location.
 Conference Materials will be available on the State Demography Office website on November 2, 2018.

-The price of In Person Attendee tickets will increase to $75.00 on October 26, 2018.

 The Registration Fee includes 6 hours of Continuing Education Credits from the Colorado Board of Real Estate Appraisers.
 **Please download the application form** [here](https://storage.googleapis.com/co-publicdata/CE_Application_Participants.docx).